HappyNatalie/duralib/README.md

   > broken:<true/false>
   > timer:<int>
 ````
-You can add your own timed condition by giving the player a tag called `duralib.tracker.<custom_name>` then the custom name will be that tag.
+You can add your own timed condition by giving the player a tag called `duralib.tracker.<custom_name>` then the custom name will be your condition name.